commercetools/commercetools-payone-integration/README.md

 Name               | Content
 ------------------ | -----------------
-`TENANTS`          | comma or semicolon separated list of tenant names.
+`TENANTS`          | comma or semicolon separated list of alphanumeric unique tenant names.
 At least one name is required.
 Whitespaces are ignored.
+Besides underscore no special characters are allowed. **Note**: provided tenant names will be used as part of handle/notification URLs.

 **Note**: the tenant names are used as a part of URI, thus use only characters allowed for path part of an URI.
 We strongly recommend not to use special or Unicode characters and limit the set with `[a-Z0-9_-]`